getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 Thanks to the hard work by Friedrich von Gellhorn (Girtablulu) and the groundwork laid by Peter O'Connor (sunnyflunk), we're happy to introduce the availability of a new Plasma Testing ISO.
 This new Plasma Testing ISO features the latest of the Plasma Desktop [5.15](https://kde.org/announcements/plasma-5.15.0.php) series, [5.15.3](https://kde.org/announcements/plasma-5.15.3.php), and is complemented by KDE Frameworks 5.56, KDE Applications 18.12.3, and Qt 5.12.1.

-This Plasma Testing ISO features various performance improvements, as well as reduced QML Engine Memory usage thanks Qt 5.12 by upwards of 30%.
+This Plasma Testing ISO features various performance improvements, as well as reduced QML Engine Memory usage thanks to Qt 5.12 by upwards of 30%.
 It also features improvements from the latest Plasma Desktop and KDE Applications such as:

 - Crash fixes for Dolphin
-- Full support for emoji characters, including coloured emojis.
+- Full support for emoji characters, including color emojis.
 - KDE Plasma 5.15 is starting up now faster.
-- Some new/improved icons.
+- Some new / improved icons.

 We have also refined our default experience so windows now open in the center of the desktop, as well as the addition of a new default keyboard shortcut for showing your desktop (Meta+D).